Hosted by site sponsor WebMate.

 What external storage options are available for the Apple Silicon MacBook Pro?
 Which is the best?

-Apple Silicon MacBook Pro models have Thunderbolt 3/USB 4 ports with a USB-C shaped connector.
+All Apple Silicon MacBook Pro models have Thunderbolt 3, Thunderbolt 4, or Thunderbolt 5 ports with a USB-C shaped connector.

-To maximize performance, you will want to purchase external storage equipped with Thunderbolt 3 or higher connectivity.
+Accordingly, to maximize performance, you will want to purchase external storage that offers the fastest standard your notebook supports.

 You still can use older Thunderbolt 2 or USB 3.0 (USB-A) drives with a compatible adapter, like the Apple Thunderbolt 3 (USB-C to Thunderbolt 2) (MMEL2AM/A) or Apple USB-C to USB (MJ1M2AM/A), respectively.
-However, these older hard drives will not be as fast as Thunderbolt 3 storage.
+However, these older hard drives will be slow compared to more modern Thunderbolt 3, Thunderbolt 4, or Thunderbolt 5 storage.

-The best external storage for the Apple Silicon MacBook Pro has Thunderbolt 3 or higher connectivity.
+The best external storage for the Apple Silicon MacBook Pro has Thunderbolt 3 or newer connectivity.

 For those interested in higher capacity storage at a lower price point per gigabyte, you might also want to evaluate options that are physically larger and not intended to be carried around.